tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 A client which supports this document SHALL send an empty "delegated_credential" extension in its ClientHello.

 [[Option 1]] A server MUST NOT send this extension.
-If the extension is present, the server MAY send a sub-certificate.
-If the extension is not present, the server MUST NOT send a sub-certificate.
-A sub-certificate MUST NOT be provided unless a Certificate message is also sent.
+If the extension is present, the server MAY send a credential.
+If the extension is not present, the server MUST NOT send a credential.
+A credential MUST NOT be provided unless a Certificate message is also sent.
-[[Option 2]] If the extension is present, the server MAY send a "delegated credential" extension containing the delegated credential in the response.
-If the extension is not present, the server MUST NOT send a delegated credential.
-A delegated credential MUST NOT be provided unless a Certificate message is also sent.
+[[Option 2]] If the extension is present, the server MAY send a "delegated credential" extension containing the credential in the response.
+If the extension is not present, the server MUST NOT send a credential.
+A credential MUST NOT be provided unless a Certificate message is also sent.

-On receiving a delegated credential and a certificate chain, the client validates the certificate chain and matches the end-entity certificate to the server's expected identity following its normal procedures.
+On receiving a credential and a certificate chain, the client validates the certificate chain and matches the end-entity certificate to the server's expected identity following its normal procedures.
 It then takes the following additional steps:

-* Verify that the current time is within the validity interval of the delegated credential
+* Verify that the current time is within the validity interval of the credential
+* Verify that the server name is included in the credential
-* Use the public key in the server's end-entity certificate to verify the signature on the delegated credential
+* Use the public key in the server's end-entity certificate to verify the signature on the credential
-* Use the public key in the delegated credential to verify the CertificateVerify message provided in the handshake
+* Use the public key in the credential to verify the CertificateVerify message provided in the handshake

 [[ Ed. - This will need to be updated if the sub-certificate can be restricted